Vollinger0/esm/readme.md

 ### optional

+### done

 - [-] usecase: create configuration? => probably not needed. the custom config covers our needs.

-### done
+- [-] wipes from the wipetool should propagate to EAH? do i need to alter EAHs database too? => no access to eah's dat files.
+- [x] make sure the script only runs once? probably by opening up a port, that way there's no need for cleanups.
 - [x] create batch file to integrate with EAH
 - [x] add versioning and --version option to show it
 - [x] make script open up a port to avoid having multiple instances running